EsmondKim/ReactEmployeeDirectory/README.md

 ## Description

-This app is an Employee User Directory created using React.
-The app allows you to summon a batch of employees, then the app allows you to filter and narrow the batch by employee first name.
-The code takes advantage of React states and useEffect to make this search dynamic.
-You can also sort the employees by their ID numbers or by their first names.
-The app also makes use of a Router to facilitate differnt pages, includes a NavBar component with links to routes, and features a persistent footer on the bottom of all pages.
+This app is an Employee User Directory created with React.
+The app allows users to summon a table of employees, then the app allows users to filter and narrow the table.
+The code takes advantage of React states and React useEffect to make searching dynamic.
+Users can also sort the employees by their ID numbers or by their first names.
+The app includes a Router to facilitate differnt pages, a NavBar component with links to routes, and persistent footers on pages.

 Here's a User Story for the App:
 WHEN the USER loads the page,